Meningococcal Infection in Children

 - Very small amount of urine

-The symptoms of meningococcal infections can be like other health conditions.
+The symptoms of meningococcal infection can be like other health conditions.
 Make sure your child sees a healthcare provider for a diagnosis.

-How are meningococcal infections diagnosed in a child?
+How is meningococcal infection diagnosed in a child?

 The healthcare provider will ask about your child’s symptoms and health history.
 Your child will have a physical exam.
 Your child may also have tests, such as: